mikejholly/blog/contents/introducing-longshoreman.md

 ## More to Come

 We're working away on some exciting new features that will take Longshoreman to the next level.
-Intellegent scaling and distribution of services, the ability to snapshot, export and import your container setup, and a DNS option for service discovery are on the horizon.
-We've also been experimenting with Continuous Deployment workflows with [CircleCI](http://www.circleci.com) which we'll be sharing soon.
+Intelligent scaling and distribution of services, the ability to snapshot, export and import your container setup, and a DNS option for service discovery are on the horizon.
+We've also been experimenting with Continuous Deployment work-flows with [CircleCI](http://www.circleci.com) which we'll be sharing soon.